fbpx

 Jet Skiing is the Best Rehab

-My Day With the Great Lakes Ski Riders
+My day with the Great Lakes Ski Riders

 Man on a red jet ski mid-air jumping across a river with a city in the distance.